Blaisorblade/pdbp.github.io/index.md

    -  programs are not objects.
  - `PDBP` is *homogeneous*,
    - in `Dotty`, everything is an object (value), in particular programs are objects (values).

+In a way you can look at programming with `PDBP` as passing around values having programming capabilities, or simply, passing around programming capabilities in particular and passing around capabilities in general.

 #### **Meaning of programs**